leo-capvano/cheshirecat-ai-core/V2_DEV_NOTES.md

 - The cat vector memory can be completely deactivated, or some of it, and can be replaced/extended for example with a graph memory.
 See plugin `qdrant_vector_memory`
 - Due to difficulties in keeping up with langchain, core only depends on `langchain_core`.
 All LLM and embedder vendors are now packed in a dedicated `langchain_models_pack` plugin so they are isolated and more easily maintained.
 All langchain imports and all conversions between langchain and cat types happen in a single folder under `cat.protocols.future` waiting for a standard protocol for all LLM services, if ever.
 Ditching langchain alltogether is possible.
 - plugins can contain tests inside a folder names `tests`.
 This folder will be ignored by the cat at runtime but tests will be run by `pytest`
+- plugins settings are now saved and loaded from DB, so no more need for a local `settings.json`
+- `load_settings` and `save_settings` are now async.
+Plugin overrides for those methods are not available anymore, since no one was using them.
+- Settings pydantic model can have fields without a default value

 ## Network